Medical Services in Corvallis

 Student Health Services (SHS)

-The best place for OSU students to go to get medical services is Student Health Services (SHS).
-They have three locations on campus: Plageman, Tebeau Clinic, and SHS at Dixon.
+The best place for OSU students to go to get medical services is OSU Student Health.
+They have two locations on campus: The Health Center, and Rapid Care @ Tebeau Hall Clinic.
 Translation services are also available.
 Please request it at your visit.

 Do I need to make an appointment?

-The Tebeau Clinic offers same-day appointments for minor illnesses and medical concerns.
-No appointment is needed.
+Rapid Care @ Tebeau Hall offers same-day appointments for minor illnesses and medical concerns.

 When are they open?